 Note 3 - Accounts Receivable

 Accounts receivable are presented at cost which approximates their fair market value.
 Due to the nature of the accounts, an allowance for doubtful accounts is not maintained.
-Accounts receivable consists of the following:
+Accounts receivable consists of the following as of June 30, 2018: